 Student name:

-How to contact me:

-(phone number a and/or email address)
+How to contact me:(phone number and l/or email address)

 THE LETTER OF RECOMMENDATION IS DUE BY:

-TI: 1.16 ( )

 This recommendation is needed for (purpose):

-Please address the letter of recommendation to the following g name and address:
+Please address the letter of recommendation to the following na ame and address:

 Name of organization:

 To the attention of:

-Address:
+Address: City:

-,

 State: Zip:

 My resumé is attached.
-Additionally, the information below recommendation for me. nay be useful in your preparation of this letter of

-The subjects I enjoy most are/because:

-The subjects relijey most allo, because

-The subject that has given me the most difficulty is/because:
+Additionally, the information below may recommendation for me.
+The subjects I enjoy most are/because: The subject that has given me the most difficulty is/because:

 I handled the (above) difficult situation by:

 Looking back at the past four years, I'm most proud of:

-Please call or email me when the letter is ready for pic k up.

-Please mail the letter in the stamped/addressed envel ope that I provided.
+Please call or email me when the letter is ready for pick u Please mail the letter in the stamped/addressed enveloped